 This email from ShopStyle looks great, but it gives me way too many CTA options.
 Analysis paralysis sets in; I’m more likely to delete it than I would be if it had just one Shop Now button.

-Because readers tend to scan, use easy-to-spot CTAs.
+Because readers tend to scan and use easy-to-spot CTAs.
 We recommend using buttons over text links — and make sure they’re bulletproof buttons.

 Bulletproof buttons are responsive buttons you can code into your emails.
 Since they don’t count as images, they decrease email load times and are less likely to get your email flagged as spam.
 Plus they look great on all devices.